Detached Garage Next to House: 7 Important Factors to Know

 - Placement can be a safe distance from the property line and therefore regulation compliant.

-- Great for construction of larger garages.
+- Great for the construction of larger garages.

 - Potential drawback: Inconvenient as it requires a longer walk from the house.